GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 ### Colourblindness

-When choosing the colours, you have to keep in mind that colour gradients (especially diverging Red-Green gradients) can be hard or impossible to distinguish for persons with colour blindness.
+When choosing the colours, you have to keep in mind that colour gradients (especially diverging Red-Green gradients) can be hard or impossible to distinguish for people with colour blindness.

 ``` {figure} ../../fig/Colour_Blindness.png
 ---